dask/dask-blog/_posts/2020-10-23-deconvolution.md

 </table>

 What we now have is a Dask array composed of 16 CuPy blocks of data.
-Notice how Dask provides nice typing information in the SVGs, when we moved from NumPy to CuPy, the block diagram above displays `Type: cupy.ndarray` -- these are especially to remind us we are operating on data which lives on the GPU.
+Notice how Dask provides nice typing information in the SVG output.
+When we moved from NumPy to CuPy, the block diagram above displays `Type: cupy.ndarray` -- these are especially helpful and remind us we are operating on data which lives on the GPU.

 The last piece we need before running the deconvolution is the PSF which should also be loaded onto the GPU: